winitzki/scall/tutorial/programming_dhall.md

 #### Frozen imports and caching

-Imports from files, from Internet URLs, and from environment variables constitutes a limited form of "read-only" side effects in Dhall.
+Imports from files, from Internet URLs, and from environment variables constitutes a form of "read-only" side effects in Dhall.

+So, some Dhall programs will not always produce the same results if we run those programs multiple times.

 For example, Dhall's tests use [a randomness source](https://test.dhall-lang.org/random-string), which is a test-only server that returns a new random string each time it is called.
 This Dhall program: